mondul/HiyaCFW-Helper/README.md

 * (Optional) installs the latest release of TWiLightMenu++ on the chosen output destination.

 ### _NAND mode:_
-Clicking on the integrated circuit button will give you a NAND mode, where you can uninstall unlaunch or install its v1.4 stable release, remove the No$GBA footer or add it.
-Recommended only for those with a hardmod.
+Clicking on the integrated circuit button will give you a NAND mode, where you can remove the No$GBA footer or add it.

 ## Requirements:
 ### _Windows:_